jarint/Robo_Sketch/README.md

 # RoboSketch
 Robots that move according to a sketch based interaction model.

-This was a project for a course on Human-Robot Interactions.
+This project was completed as part of a course on Human-Robot Interactions.